TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          **type**: Setting the MIME type of the script.
-Default: The attribute is omitted for frontend rendering when :ts:`config.doctype` is not set or set to :ts:`html5`.
+Default: The attribute is omitted for frontend rendering when :typoscript:`config.doctype` is not set or set to :typoscript:`html5`.
 Otherwise :html:`text/javascript` is used as type.

          **integrity**: Adds the integrity attribute to the script element to let browsers ensure subresource integrity.
 Useful in hosting scenarios with